 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a paperback edition that was published by New American Library (NAL) on July 3, 2012 and has 384 pages.
+steampunk that was published by New American Library (NAL) on July 3, 2012 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dead Iron, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 Second in the Age of Steam steampunk western series for young adults and taking place after the Civil War in America.

 Another riveting tale from Devon Monk as I read with heart in mouth while this party of refugees from Oregon brave the Strange and keep trying to escape aboard the marshal’s tin airship.